Core Energy Desks · Trading Desk

 3. Asset-Backed vs Portfolio Gas Trading

-4. Senior Trader vs Junior Trader Decision Rights
+4. Senior vs Junior Trader Decision Rights

-5. Desk Mandates & Capital Allocation
+5. Desk Mandates and Capital Allocation

 6. When Not to Trade Gas

-7. Spec vs Flow Control Points
+7. Speculative vs Flow Control Points

 8. How Gas Desks Actually Fail

-9. Authority, Overrides & Escalation
+9. Authority, Overrides and Escalation

-10. Senior View of Gas Desk P&L
+10. The Senior View of Gas Desk P&L

 11. ETRM as a Control System for Gas